Frequently asked questions

-We always say that the EV is the ultimate deciding factor in charging speeds due to the vehicle's conversion capacity.
-As the power from the grid is AC and an EV’s battery charges with DC, the current must be converted.
-If an EV’s AC/DC converter only allows for conversion at 11 kW an hour, then even with 22 kW output, the EV will take twice as long to charge.
+The ultimate deciding factor of charging speed is credited to an EV's conversion capacity.
+As the power from the grid is AC and an EV's battery charges with DC, the current must be converted.
+If an EV’s AC/DC converter only allows for conversion at 11 kW, then with 22 kW output, the charging speed will remain the same as the 11 kW output.

-For a Tesla Model 3, a 3-Phase, an 11 kW charging station is best suited due converter's capacity (11 kW) and the size of the vehicle's battery.
-With it's 6.6 kW on-board charger and comparatively smaller battery, a Nissan Leaf driver would be better off choosing for a 1-Phase, 32A charging station.
-It's important to have an overview of these details—both for your home and your EV—if you're considering investing in EV charging for your residence.
+As seen above, for a Tesla Model 3, a 3-Phase, an 11 kW charging station is best suited due converter's capacity (11 kW) and the size of the vehicle's battery.
+With it's 6.6 kW on-board charger and comparatively smaller battery, a Nissan Leaf driver would be better off choosing for a 1-Phase, 32A charging station (7.4 kW).

-Do EV home charging stations work with all electric vehicles?
+Do EV home chargers work with all electric vehicles?

 The short answer is yes: residential charging stations should work with all types of electric passenger vehicles.

 However, there are a few variables.
-Whether a particular EV is compatible with a specific home charging station depends on the vehicle’s socket, the type of connector of the charging cable (CHAdeMO or CCS2), and whether the charging station’s cable is fixed or not.
+Whether a particular EV is compatible with a specific home charger depends on the vehicle’s socket, the type of connector of the charging cable (CHAdeMO or CCS2), and whether the charging station’s cable is fixed or not.

 When looking to invest in a charging station for your home or apartment, these details will be specific to the vehicle you drive and thus, may limit the capacity for other vehicles to charge using the same charging port.

 What about charging Tesla with home charging stations?